-The Practicum book is the evidence of practical application that student is able to document and apply their knowledge skills and attitudes in a practical setting.
+The Practicum book is the evidence of practical application that students cam document and apply their knowledge skills and attitudes in a practical setting.
 The successful completion of the practicum book is necessary to pass this course.
-An incomplete booklet will result in failing Practicum II (EA 210) and thus a failing grade in Practicum Seminar II (EA 225).
+An incomplete booklet will result in failing Practicum II (EA 210) and, thus, a failing grade in Practicum Seminar II (EA 225).